 Strong growth or recession?
 Increasing ad spend or cutbacks?
 Data or creativity?
 In-housing growth or decline?
 Talent feast or famine?
 Human or AI?
 Republicans or Democrats?
-What will 2020 bring?
+What will the new year bring?
 There are so many variables in the marketplace today, more than ever before.
 Any of which can swing the pendulum one way or another.
 How are you coping with this new reality?
-How can you make sure, despite all the turbulence, that 2020 will be a growth year for your agency?
+How can you make sure, despite all the turbulence, that this will be a growth year for your agency?

 The Holy Grail of new business success is how your agency translates the things it does in a way that your prospect will notice and pay attention.
 A positioning like 'We are Humans too' (apologize if that's yours) means about as much to a prospect as 'We eat breakfast.' (apologize again, if that's yours) If you were a marketer looking for a new agency, would this entice you, engage you, resonate with your problem?
 Sometimes creativity gets in the way of common sense.